 The most popular local legend says that one day in the early 1900s, a housekeeper named Emily was in the third floor hallway with her young daughter Emma.
 Emily was arguing with her lover, a local politician, when the lover angrily pushed Emily and Emma into, you guessed it, an empty elevator shaft.
 The mother and daughter fell to their deaths.

-Guests and hotel employees reporter feeling the presence of a little girl, hearing a child’s footsteps on the third floor, and seeing the reflection of a woman in a third floor mirror.
+Guests and hotel employees report feeling the presence of a little girl, hearing a child’s footsteps on the third floor, and seeing the reflection of a woman in a third floor mirror.

 The Windsor Hotel embraces their haunted reputation by offering ghost tours.